kampanaut/a-survey-site/README.md

 # the-survey-heroku

-Just some questionnaire shits for school shits
+A polling website for gathering answers for participants for a research during my senior year high school research project.